 Wall Street had anticipated many of the features Cook showed off on Wednesday, including a higher-definition retina display screen - containing several times as many pixels within the same area - and a better camera.

 Shares of Apple closed barely higher, up 43 cents at $530.69.
 They hovered around $530 throughout the unveiling event, which was attended by Marc Benioff, CEO of enterprise cloud computing company Salesforce.com Inc; Jeremy Stoppelman, CEO of online business review site Yelp Inc; and influential venture-capitalist John Doerr, among other industry luminaries.

-Some had held out hope of a positive Apple surprise, recalling late CEO Steve Jobs and his now-iconic one more thing at the very end of such announcements.
+Some had held out hope of a positive Apple surprise, recalling late CEO Steve Jobs and his now-iconic one more thing unveils at the very end of the such announcements.
 Others said the upgrades and tweaks to the iPad could only go so far in fending off hard-charging competition.

 While the hardware is notably enhanced, with an impressive retina display, better camera and faster processor, there are still some areas of improvement that Apple needs to work on, in order to stay ahead of its encroaching competitors, said Fred Huet, managing partner at Greenwich Consulting.